 Office air quality monitoring is more important today than ever before.
 Companies are gradually beginning their re-entry into an office setting.
 After months of closing their doors due to the COVID-19 pandemic, employees gear up to get back to their desks.

-In preparation for this return, building owners and facilities managers need to review their spaces and their current HVAC systems.
+In preparation for the possible return to your physical office, work with your manager to urge building owners and facilities managers to review their spaces and their current HVAC systems.
 They can either choose to update to more modern infrastructure, or just simply have their current system serviced.
 Either way, office air quality should be ensured to improve worker productivity and health.
 You can find more in-depth information about re-entry and the steps to prepare for it here.

 It’s Time to Start Monitoring Your Office Environment